3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 The names of \<property>-elements MUST be unique within a \<volumedata>.
 This name MUST be prefixed with a valid XML namespace name declared on the <model> element.
 The interpretation of the value MUST be defined by the owner of the namespace.

-If the interpretation of a property might result in a conflict with the standard volumedata-elements (levelset, color, composite) the namespace-owner MUST specify a resolution to the conflict.
+If the interpretation of a property might result in a conflict with the standard volumedata-elements (boundary, color, composite) the namespace-owner MUST specify a resolution to the conflict.
 A producer MUST NOT create files with properties that conflict with each other.

 If a physical unit is necessary the namespace owner MUST define a unique and unambiguous physical unit system for the namespace.
 The unit system SHOULD be metric.